Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: Introduction

 \section{Introduction}

-The key to harnessing quantum materials for quantum technologies lies in engineering and controlling emergent excitations that obey unique statistics. \cite{Wilczek_2024,Ramon2020,Moore2017,Basov_2017,Tokura_2017,Milestones_2016,Sarma_2015} The sought-after excitations such as anyons, Majorana-, and para-fermions living on the enlarged (fractionalized/entangled) states embedded in a physical many-body Hilbert space of electrons or quantum spins.
-In the effective field theories for these emergent excitations, the influence of the remaining system degrees of freedom is incorporated through a geometric term.\cite{wen_Book,Fradkin_Book,Sachdev_Book,Gay_Mackie_2009,Beenakker_2015RMP,Rahmani_2019,Zhang_1989,TARASOV_2013}.
-This couples the particle-like excitations with the emergent gauge fields to commence exotic statistics that enjoy constrained, protected, and slow dynamics of various characteristics.\cite{Chamon2005,Prem2017,Hart2021Logarithmic,yogendra2023emergent}
+The key to harnessing quantum materials for quantum technologies lies in engineering and controlling emergent excitations that obey unique statistics. \cite{Wilczek_2024,Ramon2020,Moore2017,Basov_2017,Tokura_2017,Milestones_2016,Sarma_2015} The sought-after excitations such as spinon, anyon, Majorana, and parafermion live on the enlarged states embedded in physical many-body Hilbert space of electrons or quantum spins.
+In the effective field theories for these emergent excitations, the influence of the remaining degrees of freedom is incorporated through a geometric term.\cite{wen_Book,Fradkin_Book,Sachdev_Book,Gay_Mackie_2009,Beenakker_2015RMP,Rahmani_2019,Zhang_1989,TARASOV_2013}.
+This couples the matter excitations with the emergent gauge fields to commence exotic statistics that enjoy constrained, protected, and slow dynamics of various characteristics.\cite{Chamon2005,Prem2017,Hart2021Logarithmic,yogendra2023emergent}

+Understanding the local wavefunction properties of emergent fractional particles is crucial for their detection and manipulation.
+Because computations of matrix elements, selection rules, and the linear/nonlinear response to \textit{local} probe fields\cite{Armitage_2019,NandKishore_2021,McGinley_2024} rely critically on the symmetry and localization of the Wannier orbital wavefunction.
+Therefore, a systematic derivation of effective low-energy lattice models for fractional particles is essential.